 Today we can recreate this effect much more quickly using a sewing machine.
 Our modern machines offer a range of decorative stitches suitable for creating the effect of ‘smocking‘.
 You may not be interested in making smocked romper suits but machine smocking is a great technique for embellishing bags, cushions and corsets/bodices.
 Try out a small sample for fun then use your imagination and create something beautiful with machine smocking.

-Choosing your fabric
+Choosing your fabric for smocking

 Light and medium weight fabrics are most appropriate for machine smocking as the gathering process means the fabric is pulled up creating depth and thickness.
 A thick fabric will be too bulky.
 Choose plain coloured silk, cotton lawn or a suitable printed fabric.